vocalodon/dontwi/README.rst

     Set the hashtag with prefix ``hashtag:`` and without ``#`` mark.

 ``outbound``
-    Section name of the inbound endpoint parameters
+    Section name of the outbound endpoint parameters

     See above note for ``inbound`` setting.